antgouri/emoji-recsys/README.md

 This repository contains a modular Python implementation of a hybrid recommender system enhanced with emoji-based sentiment enrichment and SHAP explanations.
 It also includes evaluation metrics like AUC, Precision@5, and Recall@5.
 This work is prepared for submission to ACM RecSys 2025 as a short paper.

+The work is divided into baseline model and three other hybrid models: emoji_model, tfidf_model and lda_model

 ## Setup Instructions

 ### 1. Clone the Repository